KIOS-Research/codeocean-template/README.md

 # KIOS CoE Reproducible Research template for CodeOcean

-This is the folder structure for the codeocean capsule.
+This is the folder structure for the CodeOcean capsule.